An MLIS from the University of Maryland will take you far.

 Where do our graduates work?

-The 2015-2016 MLIS Placement Survey, which tracks the job placement of alumni within six months of graduation, revealed that UMD MLIS graduates are working in the following fields (with real examples included below).
+The MLIS Job Placement Survey, which tracks the job placement of alumni within six months of graduation, revealed that UMD MLIS graduates are working in the following fields (with real examples included below).

 - Public libraries